c-sp/game-boy-test-roms/src/howto/turtle-tests.md

 ## Game Boy Devices & SoC Revisions

 I could not find any information on Game Boy hardware compatibility for this test suite.
+However,
+no timing edge cases seem to be involved here, so these tests will probably run on any DMG and CGB.

 ## Exit Condition